bonzid/bonzid/README.md

 ###

-I'm 25 years old, and I'm from France.
 I'm pursuing a Master's degree in Computational Linguistics (NLP and Data Science).

 ## What you will find here
 💻 This GitHub features a mix of projects from my academic journey and personal explorations.
 You'll find some **Python** scripts, **PHP** applications and **web development** projects.